JumpstartLab/store_demo_heroku_event/README.markdown

 ### Provisioning Heroku

 You need to create an application on Heroku.

+First, you'll need a heroku account.
+Sign up for one if you don't have one.

-From within the project directory:
+Then, from within the project directory:

 ```
 $ heroku create